-Figure 2 shows two-dimensional histograms of the retrieved winds versus ECMWF 10m wind background for the 25-km wind product, with the backscatter calibration (see section 3.2) applied.
-The data for these plots are from consecutive Metop-A and Metop-B orbits from 1 and 2 November 2012 (28 orbits from both satellites).

-The top left plots correspond to wind speed (bins of 0.5 m/s) and the top right plots to wind direction (bins of 2.5°).
-The latter are computed for ECMWF winds larger than 4 m/s.
+Figure 2 shows two-dimensional scatter density plots of the retrieved winds from Metop-B versus ECMWF 10 m stress-equivalent background winds for the 25 km and 12.5 km wind products, after rejection of Quality Controlled (KNMI QC flagged) wind vectors.
+The top left plot in each panel corresponds to wind speed (bins of 0.5 m/s) and the top right plot to wind direction (bins of 2.5°).
+The latter are computed for only ECMWF winds larger than 4 m/s.
 The bottom plots show the u and v wind component statistics (bins of 0.5 m/s).
+The contour lines are in logarithmic scale.
+Metop-A statistics are not shown here, but they resemble the Metop-B statistics very closely.